VPNL/fLoc/README.md

     3. *contrasts* (optional) — user-defined statistical contrasts (struct) with the following fields:
         1. `contrasts(N).active`: contains active condition numbers used in `.par` files for the Nth contrast.
         2. `contrasts(N).control`: contains control condition numbers used in `.par` files for the Nth contrast.
 6. A log file named `fLocAnalysis_log.txt` is written in each session directory as the analysis progresses.
-This log file contains a high-level description of the progress of the analysis.
+This log file contains a high-level description of completed stages of the analysis.
-7. To run the automated fMRI data analysis pipeline across a group of sessions, use `fLocGroupAnalysis(sessions, clip, constrasts)` with the following arguments:
+7. To run the automated analysis pipeline across a group of sessions, use `fLocGroupAnalysis(sessions, clip, constrasts)` with the following arguments:
     1. *sessions* — names of session directories to analyze in `~/fLoc/data/` (array).
     2. *clip* — number of TRs to clip from the beginning of each localizer run (int).
     3. *contrasts* (optional) — user-defined statistical contrasts (struct) with the following fields: